Efficacy of Reputation.com Managed Service

 - Average after at least three months for subscribers who were using Review Kiosks

-Results: All subscribers saw a marked gain for each metric within the first three months of Managed Service, with Kiosk users seeing gains 2–3 times larger than non-Kiosk users.
+Results: All subscribers saw a marked gain for each metric within the first three months of the Reputation.com Managed Service program.
+Kiosk users saw gains 2–3 times larger than non-Kiosk users.

 Impact of Managed Service